 Please note that the study materials are not exhaustive in terms of the content on the Professional Examination.
 To pass the Professional Examination, Candidates must have a thorough understanding of the course materials, but more importantly, they must have significant, diverse experience in responsible planning and the ability to apply their experience as well as their knowledge of the content included in the course materials to a variety of challenging workplace scenarios.

-Registration for the Fall Professional Examination will open in July 2019.
-Registration will close on Friday, September 6th, 2019.
-ELIGIBILITY
+Registration for the Spring Professional Examination will open in January 2021.
+Registration will close on Friday, March 5th, 2021.

 - Submitted signed mentorship and sponsorship agreements

 - Received official approval from PSB of mentorship logs

 - Received official approval from PSB of sponsorship logs

 - Passed Ethics & Professionalism Course and Test